-Create a Game Plan
+Make a Game Plan

-Resolve to Stick to the Basics
+Stick to the Basics

 Make a Grocery List

-Get Your Appliances and Serving Dishes Ready
+Get Your Appliances And Serving Dishes Ready

 Schedule Your Shopping and Prep Work

-Decide on a Thanksgiving Day Timeline
+Make a Thanksgiving Day Timeline

-- 2:30p.m.
-Dinner.
+- 2:30 Dinner.
 The main event begins.

-Label Serving Dishes.
+Label Serving Dishes

-Keep Recipes Within Easy Reach
+Keep Recipes Within Reach